 Why is my router not responding?

-Usually: needs a reboot, wrong network connection, or the browser is trying https:// instead of http://.How do I restart my router?
+Most often it needs a reboot, you're on the wrong network, or the browser is trying https:// instead of http://.How do I restart my router?

-Unplug the power cable, wait 30 seconds, plug back in.
-Wait 60 seconds before testing.My router has power but does not respond - what now?
+Unplug the power cable, wait 30 seconds, plug it back in.
+Give it 60 seconds before testing.My router has power but doesn't respond - what now?

-Try a LAN cable and use `http://` in front of the IP address.
-If still nothing, a factory reset may be needed.Will a factory reset fix an unresponsive router?
+Try a LAN cable and type `http://` before the IP address.
+If that still doesn't work, a factory reset may be needed.Will a factory reset fix an unresponsive router?

-After a reset you will need the default credentials: Router Default Passwords - Complete List.
+After a reset you'll need the default credentials: Router Default Passwords - Complete List.

 Need to find the correct admin address first?
 How to Find Your Router IP Address.